Hongjiang-Yu/DNN_Kalman_Filter/README.md

 (Tested on Matlab 2017b under Ubuntu 16.04 and Windows 10.)
 This demo uses 670 mixtures for training and 80 mixtures for testing.
 The mixtures are created by mixing clean utterances with babble and white noise at 0dB and 3 dB.
-A 3-hidden-layer DNN with Relu hidden activation is used for lsfs estimation.
+A 3-hidden-layer DNN with Relu hidden activation is used for LSFs estimation.

 To run this demo, simply execute RUN.m in matlab.
 This matlab script will execute the following steps:
 - Load configurations in load_config.m: